dod-ccpo/atat/README.md

   by executing `psql` and ensuring that a connection is successfully made.

 * `redis`
-  ATST also requires a Redis instance for session management.
+  ATAT also requires a Redis instance for session management.
 Have Redis installed and running on the default port of 6379.
 You can ensure that Redis is running by executing `redis-cli` with no options and ensuring a connection is succesfully made.